 Senior Firefighter/Paramedic, Sawtooth Helitack Crew

 That quote is on the cover of the Facilitated Learning Analysis (FLA) that the U. S. Forest Service recently released about an incident on the Deer Park fire in central Idaho involving a helicopter and a firefighter with a broken femur.

 Briefly, on August 6, 2010 a firefighter serving as a lookout for a burnout operation on the Deer Park fire in central Idaho suffered a broken femur, the large bone in the thigh, after being stuck by a 200-pound rock.
 The life flight helicopter coming to evacuate him landed on a very small helispot without being able to communicate with ground personnel.
-After the crew and the pilot shut it down and exited the aircraft, the ship rocked backward and settled on the housing around the enclosed tail rotor.
+After the crew and the pilot shut it down and exited the aircraft, the ship rocked backward and settled on the housing around the enclosed tail rotor, damaging that system.
+The helicopter was in danger of sliding down a steep slope.
 This not only put the helicopter out of service, but also blocked the use of the helispot.

 A broken femur can be a very serious injury.
 If the nearby large femoral artery is severed, a patient can quickly bleed to death.